Getting Started with the Apache Derby Open Source Database in CF8

 Similarly, the CF8 example apps are distributed using it.
 That was Adobe taking advantage of the same benefit.
 I'm sure, over time, there will be still more uses.

-For instance, I hope that Adobe would change the default client storage from the Registry to a Derby DB.
+For instance, I hope that Adobe might consider changing the default client storage from the Registry to a Derby DB (if not cookie).
 Certainly shops could choose it manually, in the meantime (though, sure, if they already have another DBMS installed they may prefer to use that for familiarity.)
 And clearly some shops would prefer anyway to create a different DSN per app for such a client var repository.
-I'm just saying it could be a matter of picking an app-specific one presumed to be Derby (without need for the user to create a new Derby database and DSN.)
+I'm just saying it could be a matter of picking an app-specific one presumed to be Derby (without need for the user to create a new Derby database and DSN), assuming for some reason cookie might not be a better default.
 Just a thought.

 There may be many other useful benefits from our having a DBMS embedded in CF, not the least of which is for those who are building apps to be deployed elsewhere.
 This fits very nicely with the WAR/EAR deployment mechanism of CF Enterprise (though that can just as well use any DBMS, of course.)